areguig/areguig.github.io/_posts/2017-03-31-test-springboot-apps-using-testContainers-and-spock.md

 [Check it out](https://github.com/areguig/boot-testContainers-spock-sample-app).

-Feel free to open issues or submit PRs if you thing it is needed and to correct me if i am wrong.
+Feel free to open issues or submit PRs if you think it is needed and correct me if i am wrong.